Dimitris112/lets-cook-pp2/README.md

   - **Gitpod** Used as the IDE for writting, editing and debugging code.
   - [**Favicon**](https://favicon.io/) Used for generating the favicon.
   - [**Fontawesome**](https://fontawesome.com/) Used for the social icons in the footer.
+  - [**Am I Reponsive**](https://ui.dev/amiresponsive?url=https://dimitris112.github.io/lets-cook-pp2/) Used for checking the responsiveness of the website.
 - ### ***API***
   - Recipe data was obtained from the **[Mealdb API](https://www.themealdb.com/api.php)** using asynchornous functions.